Walking With Anticipatory Grief: Finding Presence With Our Animal

 When we find ourselves in anticipatory grief, we often come to a crossroads:

 Leaning in doesn’t mean the pain disappears.
-It means we give ourselves permission to soften into the present moment instead of being swept away by what-ifs.
+It means we give ourselves permission to soften into the present moment rather than be swept away by what-ifs.

 What Presence Really Means